ssjiyobindas/Multi-Class-Text-Classification-using-BERT-Model/README.md

 ## Project Overview

-Welcome to our NLP project series, where we dive into advanced techniques for multiclass text classification.
+ This project dives into advanced techniques for multiclass text classification.
 In this project, we harness the power of BERT (Bidirectional Encoder Representations) - an open-source ML framework by Google, renowned for delivering state-of-the-art results in various NLP tasks.

 ## Business Overview